 - 2.10 Detainees should be provided with clean drinking water as and when it is required.
-Detainees should be provided with adequate meals where the duration of their detention requires so. - 2.11 Detainees should be given access to sanitary facilities without undue delay and should be accompanied by a police officer when using such facilities.
+Detainees should be provided with adequate meals where the duration of their detention requires so. - 2.11 Detainees should be given access to sanitary facilities as required and should be accompanied by a police officer when using such facilities.
 Female detainees should be accompanied by a female police officer.
-All facilities must be clean, hygienic, fit for use, and gender appropriate. - 2.12 Prior to the detainee entering a sanitary facility, the accompanying police officer should ensure that the facility is free from any substance, material, equipment, or tools by which the detainee may cause any self-harm.
+All facilities must be clean, hygienic, and fit for use.
+The specific sanitary requirements of female detainees should be met, and all facilities should be gender appropriate. - 2.12 Prior to the detainee entering a sanitary facility, the accompanying police officer should ensure that the facility is free from any substance, material, equipment, or tools by which the detainee may cause any self-harm.